 How is the project funded?

-It's part funded by zine sales and part funded by grants.
+It's part-funded by zine sales and part-funded by grants.
 Up until this point, we haven't done advertising in the zine but that might change if grants keep getting more difficult to secure.
+We have been running without any grant funding since April 2023.

 If you sell the zine, why do you need grants?